Lebanese man pointed gun at my head – Witness tells court

 Charles Otoo, the victim, also told the court that, during the attack, they dragged him and locked him up in a dark room and overheard them saying they would kill him.

-Kelvin Saoud, 29, and his father Simon Anthony Saoud, 59, have been charged together with conspiracy to cause harm, while Kelvin Saoud was separately charged with causing harm and discharging a firearm without lawful authority.
+Kelvin Saoud, 29, and his father Simon Anthony Saoud, 59, have been charged together for conspiracy to cause harm, while Kelvin Saoud was separately charged for causing harm and discharging a firearm without lawful authority.

 They have both pleaded not guilty to their respective charges and have been granted bail.